RECOVERY OVER THE LONG TERM

 You are likely to experience an emotional rollercoaster for the first year at least but you will learn to ride it and not be frightened by it.

-You will build a new life for yourself and your family and most definitely in time your life will become easier.
+You will build a new life for yourself and your family and in time your life will feel easier.
+You might re-evaluate your priorities and as a result life might look different to what it was before you were kidnapped.

 Your experience will become a memory and you have the capacity to control that memory.
 There may be times when these memories are triggered.
 This is natural and to be expected.
 You can allow them to come out of their box – and you can also put them back in there.
 For more information, download the Reintegration Guide.